eve-liya/MultiThreadedImageProcessor/README.md

-# ics432imgapp

-This is a simple Java/JavaFX Application with which users can apply filters to batches of image (jpg) files, and which serves as a basis for all ICS432 programming assignments.
+This is a simple Java/JavaFX Application with which users can apply filters to batches of image (jpg) files, adapted from ICS 432: Concurrent Programming assignments.

+Filter jobs can be submitted, run concurrently, and can be configured to run on multiple threads.

+Jobs are processed in a Producer Consumer fashion to prevent race conditions.

+The `external_filters` directory contains additional image filters, implemented in C and processes images in parallel, docker is used to run the C code from the java app.

 The application is structured as a Maven project, with all source code in the `src/` directory and the Maven configuration in the `pom.xml` file.

-The `external_filters` directory contains additional image filters, not necessarily implemented in Java, which will be relevant for later programming assignment.
-See `README` file within for details.

 ---

-# Assignment 4
+## Statistics window
 The statistics window, encapsulates the statistics of each job that is run including the total number of executed jobs, since the application was started The total number of successfully processed images in total, since the application was started and the average compute speed (total MB of input divided by total execution time in seconds, computed when a job completes) for each filter since the application was started (0 if the filter has not been used yet).

 The statistics window has two variables, totalJobs and totalImages.
 These are to keep track of the total number of jobs and images processed since the application was started.
 Since these are shared variables and multiple jobs can update these at once, the only way they should be changed is through the incrementTotalJobs and incrementTotalImages methods.
 The increment in each method is done in a synchronized block to ensure that only one thread can update the variables at a time.
 This prevents race conditions and lost updates to the variables.